-$^{12}$ To preserve a maximal amount of observations in the analysis, missing values are set to 0 in both indexes.

-&lt;sup>13For a discussion of data variability and consistentization issues across successive versions of the Penn World Table, see Johnson, Larson, Papageorgiou, and Subramanian (2013); for a discussion on the reliability of pre-independence per capita income estimates of former Soviet states, see Fischer (1994).
+&lt;sup>12To preserve a maximal amount of observations in the analysis, missing values of the index are set to 0.
+For a discussion of data variability and consistentization issues across successive versions of the Penn World Table, see Johnson, Larson, Papageorgiou, and Subramanian (2013); for a discussion on the reliability of pre-independence per capita income estimates of former Soviet states, see Fischer (1994).